biopython/biopython/DEPRECATED.rst

 Bio.PDB.Dice
 ============
-This was deprecated in Biopython 1.70, it was likely intended as an example script using PDBIO for select parts of a PDB file.
+This was deprecated in Biopython 1.70, it was likely intended as an example script using PDBIO for selecting parts of a PDB file.

 Bio.DocSQL
 ==========